Do you write things on computers? You do. So you have a clipboard manager, right?

 One of many tools in my web writing toolbox, yes, but definitely one of the most important.
 I’d give up a lot of apps before I gave up my clipboard manager.

-Update: As of July 18, 2020, I still rely on a clipboard manager.
-My current preferred tool is PasteBot.
+1) As of July 18, 2020, I still rely on a clipboard manager.
+My current favorite is PasteBot.